matrix-org/coap-proxy/README.md

    * After a sync timeout, the session cache is not updated with the source port of the new UDP flow, and so will try to send responses to the old source port.
  * No IPv6 support.
+ * access_tokens currently suck up bandwidth on every request.
+We should swap them out for PSKs or similar.

 Development of coap-proxy is dependent on commercial interest - please contact `support at vector.im` if you're interested in a production grade coap-proxy!